 Ramses II is one of the most famous pharaohs making a visit here very exciting for history buffs.
 Or fans of the Mummy movies.
 Originally built as a mortuary temple for Ramses II this temple is similar to Medinet Habu due to its giant statues dedicated to Ramses.
 That Ramses family, they loved honoring themselves.

 While in Luxor it’s easy to visit the Luxor Temple.
 Located right in town on the Nile River, it is an impressive sight.
 We enjoyed seeing it most at night as it is lit up breathtaking photo opportunities.

 A little travel tip...the McDonald’s right across the street has an incredible view of the temple, but not only that, has free wifi.
 So you can have lunch, update your blog and take in the sights all at once.
 People will hate me for mentioning McDonalds and Luxor Temple together, but hey, you have to find wifi where and when you can.

 Located on the Nile River the Temple of Kom Ombo is an ancient temple dedicated to two different Gods.
 Horus the Elder was one of the oldest Gods of ancient Egypt and The God Sobek.
 The God of the Nile Crocodile.
 This is a twin temple with two temples built to mirror each other.

 Temple of Edfu

-The Temple of Edfu is located on the West Bank of The Nile and is one of the best preserved temples of Egypt.
+The Temple of Edfu is located on the West Bank of The Nile and is one of the best-preserved ancient Egyptian temples.
 Construction began in 237 BC and ended in 57 BC by Cleopatra’s father, Ptolemy XII Neos Dionysos.
 A very cool thing about touring this temple is that it still has its roof so you are not simply walking through ancient temple ruins.